lagbolt/library/LVCCLD-signage.md

 Also, it's not very pedestrian friendly to have to stand in the road to use a book drop, let along how it must feel using a walker or wheelchair.

 None of the branches I visited had book drops that would satisfy these two guidelines (photos available on request).
-Also, at one branch, the book drop was labelled "BOOKS", which isn't very helpful.
+Also, at one branch, the book drop was labelled "BOOKS", which isn't very helpful if you want to return a DVD.
 Surely the correct label is "RETURNS".

 And I find this sign infuriating: